Stuttgart - When to Visit

 Skip These Items

 Bulky hiking boots - city trails are groomed gravel.
 Beach towel - lakes are small and chilly.
 Heavy formal wear - Stuttgart dining is smart-casual even at the opera.
 Snow chains - rarely enough accumulation in town.
-Multiple guidebooks - download offline maps; free Wi-Fi blankets most of Stuttgart centre.
+Multiple guidebooks - download offline maps.
+Free Wi-Fi blankets most of Stuttgart centre.

 Full Packing Checklist